 On top of the ring, there are many other costs involved with getting married.
 Some couples choose to get engaged, and then start saving for the wedding, while other couples want the funds in the bank first before they make it official.
 There are some couples out there that don’t want a big wedding or any wedding at all for that matter, and so they don’t have to worry about this factor at all.

-If one part of the couple is financially secure, and the other part is not, this can also be a reason for a delay in the engagement.
+If one part of the couple is financially secure, and the other part is still working with Stone Rose Law to settle their debt and get their finances in order, this can also be a reason for a delay in the engagement.
 Some couples want everything worked out financially with both parties before they get engaged.
 Lastly, there is another group of people who don’t care at all about the other person’s finances.
-They want to get engaged, get married, and they will work out the money portion of the relationship later.
+They want to get engaged and get married, and they will work out the money portion of the relationship later.

 Only The Couple Can Decide if They’re Truly Ready